Japan's FSA proposes revamp of Tokyo Stock Exchange and Topix | The Japan Times

 The FSA proposed creating a “prime” market to include actively traded stocks of companies with excellent governance, a “standard” market for stocks with relatively high liquidity and a certain market capitalization, and a “growth” market for stocks of companies with growth potential.

-Under the proposal, companies already listed on the TSE are expected to be allowed to decide which markets they will belong to.
+Under the proposal, companies already listed on the TSE are expected to be allowed to decide the market where their shares would be traded.

-Once the council comes up with the report, the TSE is expected to discuss details of the reform, including listing criteria for the new markets, the sources said.
+Once the council produces its report, the TSE is expected to discuss details of the reforms, including the listing criteria for the new markets, the sources said.